TheNewProgramar/Password-Manager/README.md

 Encryption: password ^ key = encrypted
 Decryption: encrypted ^ key = password
 ```
-# ⚠️ Note: XOR encryption is for learning purposes.
-For real-world use, consider AES or other strong encryption methods.

 # 📁 File Format

 Passwords are saved in passwords.txt (encrypted):